Introduction to brX GraphQL Service

 At a very high level, a simplified architectural overview can be depicted as follows:

 An SPA (or any type of GraphQL client applications) may retrieve or update data in the Commerce Backend Platforms through the brX GraphQL Service.
-While it retrieves the page model from the Delivery API's Pages endpoint in Bloomreach Content to render pages and components, the SPA may read or update commerce related data from the brX GraphQL Service in commerce related components (e.g, Product Grid, Product Detail, Cart, etc.).
+While it retrieves the page model from the Delivery API's Pages endpoint in Bloomreach Headless Experience Manager to render pages and components, the SPA may read or update commerce related data from the brX GraphQL Service in commerce related components (e.g, Product Grid, Product Detail, Cart, etc.).

 The brX GraphQL Service is comprised of multiple layers of components internally based on Apollo Server technologies: